How to Sell Stock Photos Online | Introduction

-If you stopped here it probably means that you are looking for an advice on how to start selling your photos online.
-Maybe you already have some experience and would like to learn more about stock photography or you are a beginner and need some basic information on how to begin.
+If you have decided to visit our website you are probably looking for an advice on how to sell your photos online.
+It is possible that you already have some experience and would like to learn more about stock photography or you are a beginner or hobbyist photographer and need some basic or general information to start with.

-No matter whether you are an amateur, semi or pro, at some stage each photographer has an idea of selling their work.
-If you decide to do that, you need to know how to do it and be aware of the important rules and learn all necessary details to be able to run this process smoothly in order to gain any financial profit.
+No matter whether you are an amateur, semi or pro, at some stage most photographers get an idea of selling their work.
+In order to be successful and receive any financial benefit you need to learn how to do it properly and be aware of some very important issues, rules and details necessary to help you in selling your photos.

-Look at it in this way: Almost all of us have thousands of pictures sitting on our computers' hard drives doing nothing else but taking up precious space.
-Especially now, where all these cameras have millions of pixels packed in their sensors.
-Why not put these images somewhere they can earn some extra money?
-Let's say one dollar per image during a whole year.
-Now, if you multiply it per 2-3 hundreds (or even thousands) of photos you might have?
-You may say it is a basic rule, but you have to start somewhere, and have a rough idea of what it is about, taking into consideration, that some of your images can become stock photos.
-Maybe they already are and just need some final tweaks...
+You probably have thousands of pictures sitting on your computer and doing nothing else but taking up all that precious disk space.
+Especially today, when all new cameras (whether professional DSLR or point-and-shot ones) have millions of pixels packed in their sensors, one image can take up from several up to a couple of hundred megabytes.
+So why not try to upload these images to one or more stock photography agencies where your images would probably earn some extra money for you?
+Let's say one dollar per each image submitted during a year?
+Now multiply it per 2-3 hundreds (or even thousands) of photos you might have?
+Don't you think it is worth trying?
+This may seem to be a very general rule but it should give you a rough idea of what it is about taking into consideration that some of your images can become stock photos, sell more than once and for much more than $1.

-Before you start, you need to learn in detail how it works, what stock photography agencies are there, what expectations they have, what technical requirements you must meet in terms of image size, dimensions, rules for uploading and review process.
-You need to know what images sell best and what don't, and what pictures are sought for.
-You should check out tones of photos to see what quality and aesthetic level is required from you as a photographer.
-Search the stock photography websites to see photos of other contributors who sell their artwork, and what's the most important, the ones who succeeded.
+Before you start, you need to learn how this business works, what stock photography agencies are out there, what expectations they have, what technical requirements you must meet in terms of image size, dimensions, rules for uploading and review process.
+You need to know what images sell best, what subjects you should avoid and what kinds of pictures are sought for.
+You should analyze many stock photos to see what quality and aesthetic level you will be required to meet to become stock photo contributor.
+Visit stock photography websites, check their categories to see which ones would suit your photographic style and see photos of other contributors, especially of those who succeeded in stock photography business.

-At this stage you most likely know what you want to achieve, so the following pages should highlight the most important issues of what to do, what to avoid, where to go and how to start selling your photos to the biggest stock photography agencies.
+At this stage you most likely have an idea of what you want to achieve but if not, I am sure the following pages should highlight the most important issues of what to do and what to avoid and how to start selling your photos to the biggest stock photography agencies.

 - how to apply to become a contributor and how to pass any required tests;